 Given competing demands for funds, the primary budgetary responsibility of the Hennepin County Board of Commissioners is to establish expenditure priorities in order to carry out the various program and service responsibilities of Hennepin County.
 Acting as an advisory committee, the primary responsibility of the Capital Budgeting Task Force is to make recommendations to the County Board regarding priorities for capital improvement projects.
 As determined by the County Board, the CBTF reviews all capital projects relating to all county departments.
-Currently, the CBTF does not review the projects overseen and fully funded by other governmental entities [e.g. the Regional Railroad Authority (RRA), Housing & Redevelopment Authority (HRA) or Counties Transit Improvement Board (CTIB), but does review the projects of Hennepin Healthcare Systems, Inc. (HHS/Medical Center), although projects that are funded entirely by Medical Center revenues are not reviewed by the CBTF.
+Currently, the CBTF does not review the projects overseen and fully funded by other governmental entities [e.g. the Regional Railroad Authority (RRA) or Housing & Redevelopment Authority (HRA), but does review the projects of Hennepin Healthcare System.
+Inc. (HHS/Medical Center), although projects that are directly funded through the HHS/Medical Center Operating Budget are not reviewed by the CBTF.
 Over the years, it has become apparent to CBTF members that capital improvements as defined and requested by county departments exceed the County's ability to finance them within the time period desired.
 In addition, the ongoing operating implications of capital projects are often not fully defined or known by departments.
 As a result, there is a continuing need to establish capital improvement priorities within the context of long-range revenue and expenditure considerations as well as other factors which affect the long-term needs and plans of the county.
 The following principles have guided the CBTF's review of capital improvements over the years: